Four Arab Nations Cut Diplomatic Ties With Qatar

 Saudi Arabia said the move is a response to Qatar’s “embrace of various terrorist and sectarian groups aimed at destabilizing the region” such as the Muslim Brotherhood, al Qaeda, and ISIS.
 Bahrain pointed to Qatar’s “media incitement, support for armed terrorist activities and funding linked to Iranian groups to carry out sabotage and spreading chaos in Bahrain.”

-There’s long been tension between Qatar and its Arab neighbors over its ties to Iran and other Islamist groups, and the Doha-based news network Al-Jazeera.
-Qatar has denied that it funds extremist groups, and its foreign ministry called the move to isolate the nation “unjustified,” and “based on claims and allegations that have no basis in fact.”
+There’s long been tension between Qatar and its Arab neighbors over its ties to Iran and other Islamist groups, and the Doha-based news network Al Jazeera.
+Qatar has denied that it funds extremist groups, and its foreign ministry called the move to isolate the nation “unjustified” and “based on claims and allegations that have no basis in fact.”

-The criticism intensified a few days later when Sheikh Tamim called Iranian President Hasan Rouhani to congratulate him on his re-election.
+The criticism intensified a few days later when Sheikh Tamim called Iranian President Hassan Rouhani to congratulate him on his reelection.
 This was a clear rejection of Saudi Arabia’s efforts to get Qatar to fall in line against its top enemy.

 That same weekend, President Trump had a very friendly trip to Saudi Arabia, where he called for an Arab coalition against extremism (and Iran).
 Trump’s visit may have emboldened the Saudis to punish Qatar.